-We estimate that the net proceeds to us from this Offering will be approximately $[\]$ million, or approximately $[\]$ million if the underwriters exercise their option to purchase additional shares, and/or warrants, from us in full, assuming an offering price of $[\]$ per share (the last reported sale price of our common stock on the OTCQB on [], 2016) and \$0.01 per warrant, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-Each \$1.00 increase (decrease) in the assumed public offering price of $[\]$ per share (the last reported sale price of our common stock on the OTCQB on [], 2016), would increase (decrease) the net proceeds to us from this Offering by approximately $[\]$ million, or approximately $[\]$ million if the underwriters exercise their over-allotment option in full, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remain the same and after deducting estimated underwriting discounts and commissions and estimated Offering expenses payable by us.
+We estimate that the net proceeds to us from this Offering will be approximately $[]$ million, or approximately $[]$ million if the underwriters exercise their option to purchase additional shares, and/or warrants, from us in full, assuming an offering price of $[]$ per share and 0.01 per warrant, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Each 1.00 increase (decrease) in the assumed public offering price of $[]$ per share would increase (decrease) the net proceeds to us from this Offering by approximately $[]$ million, or approximately $[]$ million if the underwriters exercise their over-allotment option in full, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remain the same and after deducting estimated underwriting discounts and commissions and estimated Offering expenses payable by us.